maahive-77/maahive-77/README.md

 ## About Me
 ---
-###
-<p align="left">✨ Creating bugs since 2023<br>📚 Currently learning: Data Structures, Algorithms, and exploring Python and web development.
+✨ Creating bugs since 2023 - 📚 Currently learning: Data Structures, Algorithms, and exploring Python and web development.
 - 🚀 **Frontend Developer** with a passion for building beautiful and responsive websites
 - 🧩 **Problem Solver** enthusiastic about solving real-world problems
 - 🎯 **Goal:** To become a Full Stack Developer and apply my skills to impactful projects
 - 🎲 Fun fact: I can spend hours debugging code only to realize I missed a semicolon.
 Classic C/C++ moment!
 - 💡 Motivation: "Every great coder started as a beginner.
-Keep typing, keep learning, and turn your bugs into breakthroughs!"</p>
+Keep typing, keep learning, and turn your bugs into breakthroughs!"
+---

 ### 🌐 Connect with Me
 ---